Equine flu & what to look out for

 Equine influenza symptoms

-- Filling of the lower limbs as well as possible muscle pain
+- Swelling of the lower limbs as well as possible muscle pain.

 Equine influenza diagnosis methods